commit-panda/software-dev-portfolio/README.md

-# software-dev-portfolio
+# This is my software development portfolio

+Languages:

-This is my portfolio made out of HTML, CSS and JS
+HTML, CSS and JS